MusicPlayerDaemon/MPD/doc/plugins.rst

      - The names of the JACK source ports to be created.
 By default, the ports "left" and "right" are created.
 To use more ports, you have to tweak this option.
    * - **destination_ports A,B**
      - The names of the JACK destination ports to connect to.
+   * - **auto_destination_ports yes|no**
+     - If set to *yes*, then MPD will automatically create connections between the send ports of MPD and receive ports of the first sound card; if set to *no*, then MPD will only create connections to the contents of *destination_ports* if it is set.
+Enabled by default.
    * - **ringbuffer_size NBYTES**
      - Sets the size of the ring buffer for each channel.
 Do not configure this value unless you know what you're doing.